-Competition for places at the top schools is intense and would-be pupils must live in the catchment area to stand any chance of being accepted.
+Competition for places at the best and most popular schools is intense.
+Would-be pupils must live in the catchment area to stand any chance of being accepted.

-This means demand for properties will be high - and you will pay a premium for the privilege as homes near good schools cost more than in surrounding areas.
+This means demand for properties in any given area will be high.
+And you’ll pay a premium for the privilege as homes near good schools cost more than those in surrounding areas.

-In fact, buyers need to spend 8% more to buy near the best primaries and 7% extra by top secondaries, according to a Department for Education report.
+In fact, buyers need to spend 8% more to buy near the best primaries.
+And 7% more to buy near top secondaries, according to a Department for Education report.

-A recent study conducted by Confused.com revealed the average house price in England where schools have Ofsted rating 1 is £331,605, costing almost £40,000 more than areas with Ofsted rating 2.
+This showed the average house price in England where schools have the top Ofsted rating of 1 is £331,605.
+Costing almost £40,000 more than areas with Ofsted rating 2.